Feton-alberekit/rock-paper-scissors-web/README.md

 └── scissors/
 ```

+The full training process was done using Google Teachable Machine.
-The included sample dataset helps visitors understand the type of images used for training without making the repository unnecessarily large.
+The included sample dataset is only provided to show the type of images used in the project without making the repository too large.

 ---

-## Model
+## 🤖 Model

-The trained model was exported from Google Teachable Machine in **TensorFlow.js** format.
+The model was trained using Google Teachable Machine.

+Two model formats were used during the project:

+### 1. TensorFlow/Keras Format

+This format was used for testing the trained model in Google Colab.

+The testing process included:

+- Loading the trained model
+- Uploading a test image
+- Running prediction
+- Displaying the predicted class

+### 2. TensorFlow.js Format

+This format was used for the web application.

-The model files are stored in the `model` folder:
+The TensorFlow.js model files are stored in the `model` folder:

 ```text
 model/